EarthyScience/abc-model/docs/source/api/abcmodel.rst

 equations of each variable computation as they are done by our models and learn how things work from that.

 Somemtimes, the ``state`` is updated inside a more complicated method like ``update_something``.
-This is sometimes used for the modularity of our models (models within abstract models).
+This is sometimes used for the modularity of our models (models inheriting other models).
+In that case, the models follow the same order of updates of the parent model, but all methods of the child model overwrite the original ones.

 Components
 -----------